 Does Monzi work with virtual credit cards?

-Here at Monzi, we don’t provide virtual credit cards.
+Here at Monzi, we don’t provide virtual credit cards, or any other payment methods like Paywave.
 Instead, we work with lenders offering quick cash loans from $300 to $10,000.
+And our service is completely free!

 All you have to do is hit ‘apply now’ to get started.
 Tell us a little about yourself, and then it’s over to us to try and find a lender that’s willing to assess your application.